Wessel373/Project_3-CMPG-323-IOT-Device-Management-27644227/README.md

 #### 2.2 Edit Categories
 * On the main screen of Categories navigate to the pencil on the Category you wish to edit
-* Click on the pencil the the edit view will show
+* Click on the pencil then the edit view will show
 * Enter a name of the Category and a Category description
 * Click Save